Chlamydial Genital Infection

 Consider seeking expert advice by referral to a GUM clinic in the following situations.
 This list was taken from a now withdrawn gov.uk document - it no longer appears in any national guidance but has been left here as a checklist for situations in which those in primary care may wish to seek specialist advice.
 The threshold for referral will vary depending on the primary care expertise in this area.

 - All cases where chlamydia is confirmed where aspects of management cannot be managed according to national standards within primary care (eg, screening for other STIs, partner notification).

 - Intolerance of treatment.

 - Diagnostic uncertainty - eg, an equivocal test result, atypical symptoms.

 - Presence of ongoing symptoms despite treatment.

 - Complicated upper genital tract infection (usually referral to gynaecologist, urgently where indicated).

 Follow-up should be routine:

 Evidence suggests that telephone follow-up is at least as good as face-to-face and more cost-effective.

 - The natural history of chlamydial infection remains elusive.
-There is much debate as to the rates of progression to PID and infertility.
+There is much debate as to the rates of progression to PID and infertility, with the NICE CKS page giving a figure of up to 16% developing PID, but a wide range of 1-20% for the risks of tubal infertility after PID.
 A Scottish study reported that for women with a current or past chlamydial infection the risk of tubal infertility was 0.9% in women aged 25-29 and 1.4% in those aged 35-39.